rackerlabs/docs-aws/docs/security/index.rst

 ^^^^^^^^^^^^^^^^^

-Rackspace tightly controls each Racker's access privileges for our Fanatical Support for AWS management systems based on job role, and we review it periodically to ensure that each Racker has the minimum level of permissions required to perform their job duties adequately.
+Rackspace tightly controls each Racker's access privileges for our Fanatical Support for AWS management systems based on job role, reviewing it periodically to ensure that each Racker has the minimum level of permissions required to perform their job duties adequately.
 We also log all privilege changes that require management approval for later review.